desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 # CW721 Remarkables contract

-Contract that defines the cw721-base contract having custom remarkables `Metadata`, which is used by remarkables contract.
+Contract that extends the cw721-base contract by adding a custom `Metadata` field, which is used by remarkables contract.
 To easily interact with the contract you can use the `cw721-remarkables` script available [here](https://github.com/desmos-labs/contract-utils/tree/main/utils), otherwise you can take a look at the supported messages in the following sections.